zhanglab2021/CPIA_Dataset/CPIA_mini_README.md

 ## Usage

 The CPIA_Mini dataset is stored in a .zip archive format.
-After downloading the CPIA_Mini dataset, researchers can use the following code to unzip the dataset in a Linux operating system and use the dataset as needed.
+After downloading the CPIA_Mini dataset in to your [CPIA directory], researchers can use the bash script 'nohup bash build_cpia_mini.sh &' at [CPIA directory] to unzip the dataset in a Linux operating system and use the dataset as needed.

-zip -F L.zip --out L_Scale.zip

-zip -FF L_Scale.zip --out L.zip -fz

-zip -F M.zip --out M_Scale.zip

-zip -FF M_Scale.zip --out M.zip -fz

-rm -f L_Scale.zip

-rm -f L.z01

-rm -f M_Scale.zip

-rm -f M.z01

-rm -f M.z02

-mv L.zip datasets

-mv M.zip datasets

-mv S.zip datasets

-cd datasets/path

-unzip L.zip

-unzip M.zip

-unzip S.zip

-rm -f L.zip

-rm -f M.zip

-rm -f S.zip

-mkdir All

-cp -r L/* All/ &

-cp -r M/* All/ &

-cp -r S/* All/ &
+After the building process, In [CPIA directory], there will be four folders: L,M,S,All correspingding to the multi-scale CPIA-mini subset and the total CPIA-mini dataset.